valendesigns/option-tree/readme.txt

 * Added filter `ot_admin_menu_priority` to filter the `admin_menu` action hook priority.
 * Added Estonian translation.
 Contributors via github @tjuris, and @RistoNiinemets.
 * Fixed an issue where changes to `theme-options.php` required a second page load.
+* Fixed the clean up script, it only displays when there's something to clean up.
+No more menu item!
 * Update demo files with the latest option types.

 = 2.4.6 =